 The solution is to not purchase a shower curtain unless you’re sure it does not contain PVC.
 Vinyl or not.

 7. Cosmetics –

-If there are no cosmetics in your home then you can just skip this one.
+If there is noone who uses cosmetics in your home then you can just skip this one.
 But chances are you or someone in your home does own some form of cosmetics and is using them daily.

 To learn all about the toxins and chemicals in cosmetics you can read my post about it here.